gigaohm/stream-alert-bot/README.md

 ### setup.py

-- As a pre-requisite, verify GCC is available on your computer (necessary to build aiohttp)
+- As a pre-requisite, verify that `gcc` is available on your computer (necessary to build `aiohttp`)
 - Run `python setup.py install`
-- The binary will be located at bin/
+- The binary will be located at `bin/`

 ### Nix

 - Run `nix-build nix/release.nix`
-- The binary will be located at result/bin/
+- The binary will be located at `result/bin/`

 ## Thanks to
 - [Roger Zanoni](https://gitlab.com/roger.zanoni)